by Benno Dörflinger

 Up until 1965, the Finstergrund trade union in the RevierWieden lTodtnau had 14687 m of tunnels, 440 m of shafts and dies and 635 m of the high bridge.
 From 1936 to 1964, the production was 712.000 tons of raw ore with an average GaF2 content of 56%.

-In 1969, Garl Wölfel sold his "proud life's work" to Bayer, Leverkusen, for reasons of age.
-But just a few years later the end of the mine operation was announced.
-Due to constantly rising costs and cheaper imports, the Bayer company was forced to stop mining spar.
-This brought the traditional mining in the upper Wiesental to a standstill.
+In 1969, due to his age, Garl Wölfel sold his “proud life’s work” to the Bayer company, Leverkusen.
+But just a few years later, the end of mining operations was announced.
+Due to constantly rising costs and cheaper imports, Bayer was forced to stop mining spar.
+This meant that the traditional mining industry in the upper Wiesental came to a standstill.

 In the presence of the Count of Freiburg, the Todtnau mountain judge Johannes Wirri and with the participation of the most respected miners of all the surrounding areas, the Schauinsland the Disselmuter Bergweise.
 This legal opinion is one of the oldest mountain regulations written in German.